 Because cyber vulnerabilities are pervasive, today’s acquisition challenges are even more complex than the challenges of twenty years ago.
 If our military systems are to remain effective at deterring and repelling foreign aggression, cybersecurity and cyber resilience must become an overriding consideration!

 As shown by RADM Lewis’ graphic above, software driven computer control permeates everything in our modern world, and for good reason.
-We consumers enjoy efficient and effective products at attractive prices because the exponential wired_jeep_hackgrowth of IT performance, coupled with reductions in IT cost, makes it logical for design engineers to embed IT into all products, from refrigerators to automobiles.
+We consumers enjoy efficient and effective products at attractive prices because the exponential growth of IT performance, coupled with reductions in IT cost, makes it logical for design engineers to embed IT into all products, from refrigerators to automobiles.
 That leaves only one small catch!
 All products and systems are now subject to cyber security attacks!
 A well published example is the hacked Jeep being remotely driven off the road as publicized in Wired Magazine even back in 2015.

-bureaucracy-cartoonSo why haven’t previous reform attempts and current DoD reforms improved acquisition effectiveness?
+So why haven’t previous reform attempts and current DoD reforms improved acquisition effectiveness?
 The simple reason is that all previous and current reform initiatives have not effectively addressed the following counter productive realities:

-• Centralized bureaucratic oversight – continuing to bloat decision timelines, increase system costs, increase program schedule, and reduce system performance;
+- Centralized bureaucratic oversight – continuing to bloat decision timelines, increase system costs, increase program schedule, and reduce system performance;

-• colors-of-money-picColor of money – slowing down development, and in turn forcing good people to invent creative time consuming ways to work around these rules;
+- Color of money – slowing down development, and in turn forcing good people to invent creative time consuming ways to work around these rules;

-• High checker to doer ratio – enabling checkers to overwhelm development and fielding decisions throughout the acquisition lifecycle;
+- High checker to doer ratio – enabling checkers to overwhelm development and fielding decisions throughout the acquisition lifecycle;

-• Time is money – exponentially increasing program costs in the name of taxpayer dollar stewardship, with the unintended consequence of delaying capability to the warfighters;
+- Time is money – exponentially increasing program costs in the name of taxpayer dollar stewardship, with the unintended consequence of delaying capability to the warfighters;

-• Growing cyber vulnerabilitypermeating all system IT hardware and software, while cyber resilience continues to be treated as an afterthought; and,
+- Growing cyber vulnerability – permeating all system IT hardware and software, while cyber resilience continues to be treated as an afterthought; and,

-• DoD IT and cybersecurity arrogance and ignorance – ignoring best commercial products and practices, while remaining years behind state-of-art cyber resilient IT technologies and products.
+- DoD IT and cybersecurity arrogance and ignorance – ignoring best commercial products and practices, while remaining years behind state-of-art cyber resilient IT technologies and products.

 Based upon my 40 years of acquisition experience, I believe focusing on these three primary acquisition antagonists would mitigate these challenges:

-1. Acquisition oversight must be returned to Service level military control where speed to capability is a cultural imperative;
+- Acquisition oversight must be returned to Service level military control where speed to capability is a cultural imperative;

-2. Cyber security and resilience must be continuously verified rather than pacified by paper processes that leave developing and operational systems vulnerable to hackers; and,
+- Cyber security and resilience must be continuously verified rather than pacified by paper processes that leave developing and operational systems vulnerable to hackers; and,

-3. High checker to doer ratio must be reversed to mitigate oversight second guessing by enabling trusted, but accountable, short decision cycles.
+- High checker to doer ratio must be reversed to mitigate oversight second guessing by enabling trusted, but accountable, short decision cycles.

 To address these realities, let’s discuss cyber security and resilience first, because these changes could be put in place with very little Congressional involvement.